mlinreallife/blog/content/posts/meritocracy.md

 draft: false
 ---

 Some times ago, I read a book about Agile.
 I found this reading inspiring.
-However, an idea struck me: some teams prefer hierarchy and some others meritocract.
+However, an idea struck me: some teams prefer hierarchy and some others meritocracy.

 This is not the first time I see the word *meritocracy* used in software development or in data science.
 Sometimes, I also see articles bringing the idea that Agile enhances meritocracy.